berhanudagnew/24_Hours_of_C/hour_11/README.md

-# Hour 7 - Doing the Same Thing Over and Over
+# Hour 11 - An Introduction to Pointers

 ## Concepts Practised

+    - Pointer variables
+    - Memory addresses
-    - The for statement
+    - The concept of indirection
+    - Declaring a pointer
-    - The while statement
+    - The address-of operator
-    - The do-while statement
+    - The dereference operator